 Vice President: Supply Chain Strategy, Planning, and Execution

 American Eagle Outfitters

-Statistical Learning in Operations: Theory and Practice
+Statistical Learning in Operations: The Interplay between Online and Offline Learning

 Professor of Engineering Systems

 AI is the Right Term for Our INFORMS Profession